When hundreds turned out for the 2011 Float Yer Boat Regatta looking for fun, spills and thrills, they weren’t disappointed.

-The annual Pell City Civitan-sponsored cardboard boat races at Lakeside Park Saturday had all of that and more.
+The Pell City Civitan-sponsored cardboard boat races at Lakeside Park Saturday had all of that and more.

 Spectacular sinkings, innovative engineering and speedy sailing were all a part of the festivities as churches, businesses and organizations got in on the fun of building and racing boats made of only cardboard and duct tape.